percona/pmm-doc/docs/how-to/pmm-eks.md

 More details you can read [here](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html).

-## Installing the AWS Load Balancer Controller add-on
+## Install the AWS Load Balancer Controller add-on

 1. Download an IAM policy for the AWS Load Balancer Controller that allows it to make calls to AWS APIs on your behalf: